Abandoned & Little-Known Airfields:

 Although Milton Field was still listed by the University as surplus property, it hasn't yet been sold (as of 2003).

-A circa 2010 aerial view looking west at Milton Field showed the larger hangar still remained standing,
+A circa 2010 aerial view looking west at Milton Field showed both hangars still remained standing,

-with “UVA Airport” still recognizable painted on both sides of its roof.
+with “UVA Airport” still recognizable painted on both sides of the larger hangar's roof.

 They conduct classes, workshops, and events out there.
 They basically have taken over the entire hangar.